We strengthened our commitments to sustainable development with the launch of our Sustainability Policy in May 2017. Key principles of our policy are:

 Goodhope commits to free and fair labor principles and aims to always adopt ethical employment practices including equal opportunities and protection against discrimination:

 Goodhope is committed to ensure that Social Impact Assessments are completed prior to development by the company in order to establish an indication of baseline welfare factors and potential social impacts due to proposed company activities.
 Management plans are developed with the aim to mitigate negative impacts and to enhance welfare.
+Our programs shall support and promote human rights and shall include initiatives to empower women, children and youth, to promote equality, to ensure sustained food security.

 Our initiatives include the provision of infrastructure to ensure that workers and their families have access to basic facilities and services, including clean water, decent housing, and health and education facilities.
 We aim to maintain and improve services and facilities as necessary to ensure that national standards are constantly met and work to integrate employee health services with community health services so that local communities have access to affordable and better health services.
-Realizing the potential negative effects that the development of plantations may have on food security for local communities, we also commit to develop and implement appropriate adaptive management plans for sustained sufficient food availability.

 Recognizing the right of access to and enjoyment of cultural heritage, we encourage ethnic and religious diversity and help to preserve local cultures and traditions, enabling communities to maintain their social cohesion and retain their unique identity.
 Over the years we have contributed to the building of religious institutions and have supported cultural, religious and societal events and festivities.
 One of our more notable initiatives has been our efforts to continue to preserve the Dayak Culture in Central Kalimantan in Indonesia.
 Our efforts have included building a Dayak Cultural Center in both Bangkal village and Terawan Village in order to preserve Dayak dance, sculpture, art and music.

 We acknowledge the right to lodge a statement of complaint against an individual or company and have in place a Whistleblowing Policy to facilitate the reporting of complaints such as illegal or unethical conduct.
+We recognize that any individual has the right to defend human rights and prohibit intimidation and retaliation against Human Rights Defenders and whistleblowers.

 Maintaining safe working environments at the sites in which we operate is a top priority.
 Relevant procedures and action plans are developed based on the outcomes of health and safety risk analyses with the aim to reduce and prevent hazards and risks.